 A: Any Insider that is aware of material nonpublic information, may not buy or sell securities of the Company, other than pursuant to an approved 10b5-1 Plan (as defined below) until two (2) full trading days have elapsed since the information was publicly disclosed.
-At that point, information is considered publicly disseminated for purposes of this Policy.
-For example, if we announce nonpublic material information before trading begins on Wednesday, then you may execute a transaction in securities of the Company on Friday.
-As discussed further below, even if you are not aware of any material nonpublic information, you may not trade in securities of the Company during any restricted trading period.
-This Policy describes the quarterly restricted trading period, and additional event-driven restricted trading periods may be announced by email.
+At that point, the information is considered publicly disseminated for purposes of this Policy.
+For example, if we announce material nonpublic information before trading begins on Wednesday, then you may execute a transaction in securities of the Company on Friday.
+As discussed further below. even if you are not aware of any material nonpublic information, you may not trade in securities of the Company during any restricted trading period.
+This quarterly Policv describes the restricted trading period. and event-driven restricted additional trading periods may be announced by email.